jdiazbb/rfxcmd/readme.txt

 	Specify the action you want the script to do.

+	LISTEN

-	LISTEN - The script will start listen to the incoming data from the RFX device, this is also the default option if the switch -a is not specified.
+	The script will start listen to the incoming data from the RFX device, this is also the default option if the switch -a is not specified.

+	You need to specify device (-d) and you can optionally get the output data in CSV format with option -c

+	STATUS

-	STATUS - The script will send the status request and print the current status of the RFX device to the screen
+	The script will send the status request and print the current status of the RFX device to the screen.

+	SEND

+	SEND action is used when you want to send a command, you need to us the rawcmd option (-r) to specify which command you want to send.

+	Best way to know which message to send is to use the RFXmngr (windows) software and do one send action, then it will printout the message that you need to use with the RFXCMD.

 	option -m
 	---------

+	The MySQL tables are still under work, and not all sensors are supported yet.

-	Activate the MySQL function for the script, it will require switches to specify MySQL details.
+	Activate the MySQL function for the script, it will require proper settings in the configuration file for the MySQL details.

 	To be able to use the MySQL function you need to have the MySQL python extension installed, more information can be found here; http://mysql-python.sourceforge.net/